THE OUTDOOR KID HANDBOOK

 Bike Touring

-First, figure out the kids transportation method:
+First, figure out how you will transport the kids

 • For small kids or babies, trailers work well